Sun, Jennifer K., M.D.

 Dr. Sun is also engaged in clinical research on ways to promote better visual outcomes for people diagnosed with macular edema—swelling of the retina due to blood vessel leakage and the primary cause of vision loss in diabetes.
 Her research portfolio in this area includes work on direct intravitreal injection of anti-inflammatory steroids (to reduce the swelling), the use of vitrectomy (a surgical procedure in which the fluid between the lens and the retina is completely replaced) and the use of protein kinase C-beta (PKC-beta) inhibitors.
 Together with her mentor, Lloyd Paul Aiello, M.D., Ph.D., Head of the Section on Eye Research and Chair of several trials on PKC-beta inhibition, and other collaborators across the country, Dr. Sun is evaluating an oral PKC-beta blocking agent that may help slow or prevent macular edema or proliferative diabetic retinopathy.
 The development of this agent has been hailed as one of the only examples of a rationally designed treatment for diabetic complications based on meticulous clinical and biological studies of the disease processes fueled by diabetes.

-Dr. Sun is an Investigator in the Section on Vascular Biology, an ophthalmologist in Beetham Eye Institute at Joslin and an Assistant Professor at Harvard Medical School.
+Dr. Sun is an Investigator in the Section on Vascular Biology, an ophthalmologist in Beetham Eye Institute at Joslin and Associate Professor at Harvard Medical School.
 Dr. Sun received her medical degree from Harvard Medical School and completed postdoctoral training in ophthalmology and vitreoretinal surgery at the Massachusetts Eye and Ear Infirmary.
 She is a Co-Investigator on seven national clinical trials, including two trials of protein kinase C-beta inhibition in the context of macular edema.